wazo-platform/wazo-doc/source/system/wazo-auth/stock_plugins.rst

   * tenant.uuid: The tenant UUID
   * tenant.name: The tenant name

-* id: The ID of the user authenticating
 * uuid: The UUID of the user authenticating
 * voicemails: a list of voicemail ID associated to this user
 * lines: a list of line ID associated to this user